-The Educational Technology department at Gettysburg College is soliciting applications from rising sophomores and juniors for a summer Digital Technology Fellows (DTF) program.
+The Educational Technology department at Gettysburg College is soliciting applications from rising sophomores and juniors for a summer Digital Technology Summer Fellows (DTSF) program.

 Possible projects might include (but are not limited to)

 The DTSFs will also share some courses with Musselman Library’s Digital Scholarship Summer Fellows program, a similar intensive program developing digital scholarship research projects using the materials in Special Collections.
 These will be focused around presenting project materials in a variety of written and oral methods.